 2018 CSA SHARES

 Interested in our 2018 CSA, please fill out our registration form in the link above.
 We currently have a waitlist for new members in the Richmond area.
-In early January, we will notify all those on the waitlist regarding status.

 What Is A CSA?

 CSA stands for Community Supported Agriculture.
 In a CSA, farmers grow food for a predetermined group of consumers who pay an annual fee to purchase their share of the harvest.
 Through CSA’s, people are claiming back a connection to the production of their food.
 It allows farmers to be supported locally and for people to eat food grown in their own area, not shipped from across the continent.
 Consumers get back in touch with where their food comes from and receive fresh organically grown produce at affordable prices.

 CSA’s are locally sustainable.
 They are also shared risk agriculture.
 Traditionally farmers assume all the risks of unusual weather, disease, pests, etc. In a CSA, the onus is on the farmers to use all their knowledge, skill, experience and ability to ensure a good harvest.
 However, the farmer knows that if all else fails the CSA members agree to give their financial support.